 Many courses can be taken online, but the degree requires a Harvard campus experience.
 You come to Cambridge for at least one course, which offers you in-person access to faculty, campus resources, and the academic community.

 On-campus course requirements can be completed through:

 - 15-week fall or spring semester course that meets only on campus.
-Course with the format "on campus or online" do not fulfill this requirement).
+Course with the format "on campus or online" do not fulfill this requirement.

 - Courses that combines weekly online classes over a semester with an intensive weekend on campus.

 - Three- or seven-week summer courses that meet only on campus.

 Accelerated on-campus path: typically one or two weekends.